Invoking iperf3

 for --bind-dev dev.
 Note that a percent sign and interface de-

-vice name are required for IPv6 link-local address literals.
+vice name are required for IPv6 link-local address literals, in

 --bind-dev dev